kaiulrich/kulrich_CarND-Behavioral-Cloning-P3/README.md

 -----
 ### Review

 The vehicle is able to drive autonomously around the track 1 and Track 2 without leaving the road.
-It would be interessting to train the other features 'throttle', 'brake', 'speed' as well.
+It would be interessting to train the other features 'brake' and 'speed' as well.

-An improvment coul be to train the network with more balanced data like clearing up the data to loss the strong weight of small steering angles.
+An improvment could be to train the network with more balanced data like clearing up the data to loss the strong weight of small steering angles.

-The good result from track 2 surised me, because I did not use any traing data form that track.
+The good result from track 2 surised me.
+I did not use any traing data form that track.

 karas provides a lot of tools worth to discover :-)